brandur/sorg/content/fragments/ffmpeg-h265.md

-From what I can tell, the right compromise is to use `libx265` for any videos that you want to keep around, but or videos that you'd prefer encoded quickly and will probably delete (say you want them for a single trip), `hevc_videotoolbox` is perfectly fine.
+From what I can tell, the right compromise is to use `libx265` for any videos that you want to keep around, but for videos that you'd prefer encoded quickly and will probably delete (say you want them for a single trip), `hevc_videotoolbox` is perfectly fine.
 Output videos are still small enough, and the significantly faster encoding